-Art is a label given to certain objects resulting from creative expression that society has deemed to be visually extraordinary or exceptional, for one reason or another.
-You can include yourself in this society that defines art by making your voice heard at in-art.org.
+At In-Art, we believe that Art is a label given to certain objects resulting from creative expression that society has deemed to be visually extraordinary or exceptional, for one reason or another.
+You can include yourself in this society that defines art by making your voice heard at In-Art.
 This website is a platform for anyone to talk about art and voice their comments, compliments, and criticisms.

 include – (verb) encompassing everyone concerned, comprehensive

-in-art.org aims to make art history and art criticism more inclusive.
-We want to help debunk the idea that art is exclusively for certain, elite parts of our society; that only established people are able to comment and criticize art; that only scholars can contribute to art history; that only the opinions and perspectives of certain people matter.
-This site wants to include anyone who has an opinion about art, design, aesthetics, and visual culture, and wants a place to voice their thoughts because everyone contributes to culture and is affected by art whether they realize it or not.
+In-Art aims to make art history and art criticism more inclusive.
+We want to help debunk the idea that art is exclusively for certain elite parts of our society; that only established people are able to comment and criticize art; that only scholars can contribute to art history; that only the opinions and perspectives of certain people matter.
+This site wants to include anyone who has an opinion about art, design, aesthetics, and visual culture, and wants a place to voice their thoughts.
+Everyone contributes to culture and is affected by art whether they realize it or not.

 interpret – (verb) to understand as having a particular meaning or significance